3 steps to achieving your business vision

 This is the fourth installment in helping you fully develop and implement Org Charts and Position Agreements, which support a culture of ownership within your business.
 Click here for Part 1, Part 2, Part 3.
 Fully implementing your Position Agreements is an endeavor that requires simple steps over time.
 It starts ...

 This is the third installment in helping you fully develop and implement Org Charts and Position Agreements, which support a culture of ownership within your business.
-Click here for Part 1 and Part 2.
-If you followed my previous blogs—and you kept it simple—you should have a Position Agreement for each role in yo...
+Click here for Part 2.
+If you followed my previous blogs—and you kept it simple—you should have a Position Agreement for each role in your business...

 I’m in the upstairs bathroom writing notes on my iPhone when it strikes me—the apparent irony of me sketching out notes for a blog post about work-life balance while in the middle of giving my daughters a bath.
 I left work hours ago but had hardly left my work behind me.
 And in that moment I felt so close to the m...